tareksander/termux-gui-python-bindings/TUTORIAL.md

 Make sure you installed the library like explained in the README.
 This tutorial assumes you have the basic understanding of the Android GUI from the [crash course](https://github.com/tareksander/termux-gui).
-The full source code can be found in the tutorial folder.
+The full source code can also be found in the tutorial folder.

 ## Basic structure